SuperFarmDAO/SuperFarm-Sample/README.md

 ## Prepare to Deploy

-Edit the deployment script in `scripts/deploy.ts`
+Edit the deployment script in `scripts/deploy.ts`.
+Add your private key(s) as an array to your environment of choice's accounts field in hardhat.config.js.

 ## Deploy